Saadiyat Island: Louvre Abu Dhabi

 Louvre Abu Dhabi is an Emirati-French collaboration project that was opened on 11 November 2017.
 It was designed by architect Jean Nouvel.

 The Louvre Abu Dhabi will mark the first time the French government has entered into an international partnership to extend the Louvre overseas.
 The 30-year agreement, signed in 2007, will see the loan of some 200–300 artworks over the period of the deal.

 Guggenheim Abu Dhabi

 Guggenheim Abu Dhabi is a planned museum designed by Frank Gehry.
 At 30,000 sqm, it is planned to be the largest of the Guggenheim museums.
 The museum will join Bilbao, Venice and New York in hosting the prestigious foundation.

-Maritime museum

-A maritime museum is a planned museum devoted to explaining the maritime ecosystem and heritage of Abu Dhabi and sea-related Emirati professions.
-The architecture of the museum reflects Emirati construction and decoration.
-The main part of the project will be an underground basin, a traditional sailboat and the boat "Zayed Memorial", which crossed the Atlantic in 2007 for humanitarian purposes.
+As of early 2026, construction was nearing completion and an opening towards the end of the year was expected.

+Natural History Museum Abu Dhabi

+Natural History Museum Abu Dhabi, designed by Mecanoo, opened on 22 November 2025.
+The museum traces the history of life on Earth through permanent galleries including The Story of Earth, The Evolving World and Earth's Future, and houses regional research facilities.

+teamLab Phenomena Abu Dhabi

+teamLab Phenomena Abu Dhabi is a permanent immersive digital art museum by the Japanese collective teamLab, housed in a building designed with MZ Architects.
+It opened on 18 April 2025.

+Bassam Freiha Art Foundation

+Bassam Freiha Art Foundation is a private non-profit art museum founded by collector Bassam Freiha.
+It opened in March 2024 adjacent to Manarat Al Saadiyat, displaying works from private collections with free public admission.